Understanding public views

 Justice systems may seem to have some straightforward goals in the form of crime reduction and maintaining the rule of law.
 But there are numerous competing objectives and priorities for criminal justice agencies.
 Finding the right balance between these different goals requires not only the professional judgment of leadership and evidence to support any changes but also addressing the question of values.
 And because of this, defining the goals of any justice system is an inherently political choice that should be informed by public preferences.

 Unfortunately, public views of crime and criminal justice are notoriously hard to measure.
 As part of a study Deloitte is conducting on this topic, we have found that there is reasonable literature from many countries on public sentiment, but surveys and other tools need to be interpreted discerningly.

 The core problem is that few members of the public have direct exposure to the criminal justice system, even if it touches people’s lives in occasional and dramatic ways.
-In most of our focus countries, at most a third to a half of people have attended a court hearing (usually as a jury member, witness, or supporting a friend or family member).1 Fewer have been arrested or punished by the state—though it is currently estimated that a third of UK men have a caution or conviction, and 8% of the US population have a felony conviction.2
+In most of our focus countries, at most a third to a half of people have attended a court hearing (usually as a jury member, witness, or supporting a friend or family member).1 Fewer have been arrested or punished by the state—though it is currently estimated that a third of UK men have a caution or conviction, and 8 per cent of the US population have a felony conviction.2

 As a result, public knowledge of criminal justice system policy and practice is highly imperfect, and emotive issues such as crime are known to distort perceptions.3 Many people overestimate the extent to which crime is rising, think sentences for serious offences are far more lenient than they actually are, and misjudge the psychological impact of being involved in a court hearing or experiencing prison or parole restrictions.4